 In some people the fructose they eat isn’t completely absorbed by the small intestine, and the excess fructose then passes to the large intestine and feeds the bacteria that lives there.
 The bacteria ferment the fructose which can result in unpleasant symptoms such as bloating, flatulence, stomach pain, diarrhoea and/or constipation.
 The amount of fructose each person can tolerate at one time can vary, so it’s important that you test your tolerance levels in the re-challenge phase.

 It’s good to note that not all fructose is an issue.
-Fruit and fructose containing foods like tomatoes and table sugar that contain equal glucose to fructose ratios are generally well tolerated in small serves.
+Fruit and fructose containing foods table sugar that contain equal glucose to fructose ratios are generally well tolerated in small serves.
 This is because the glucose molecules act as ‘porters’ that co-transport the fructose across the internal cells and into your body.
 When there is more fructose than glucose your body malabsorbs the fructose and it becomes food for your gut bacteria and can trigger symptoms.